misiektoja/lol_monitor/docs/configuration.md

 `VERIFY_SSL = False` turns verification off for all of them at once.
 Do this only on a network that inspects TLS with its own certificate authority, such as a corporate proxy, and only when you cannot install that authority's certificate instead.
 With verification off, an intercepted connection looks the same as the real service, so your Riot API key can be read in transit.

-The startup summary reports the state on every run, as `TLS verification: On` or `Off, server certificates are not checked`.
+The startup summary reports the state as `TLS verification: On` or `Off, server certificates are not checked`.
+The row is only shown without `--verbose` while verification is off, since a run that stopped checking certificates should say so unasked.

 ## Output and Files